CloudLabs-AI/MS-900-Lab-Content/Module 5 : M365 Security and Compliance .md

    ![](Images/img117.png)

 1. Now select **Settings**, from here you can configure role settings.
-Explore through the roles and select the role whose settings you want to configure.
+Explore through the roles and select the role which you want to configure.

    ![](Images/img118.png)